jasonsbarr/daniel-lang/docs/README.md

-; Use the define form within a class to set a class variable ; Also, the init method is called on the instance after it is instantiated with arguments (class Person
+; Use the define form within a class to set a class variable ; Also, the init method is called on the instance after it is instantiated with arguments ; The init method only takes this as an argument and returns this when it is done (class Person
     (define people 0)
     (new :name :age)